ocapn/ocapn/implementation-guide/Implementation Guide.md

 ### Stage 5: question/answer gc

-When it comes to questions and answers those also can build up as the exporting node can't know when they can be garbage collected.
+When it comes to questions and answers those also can build up as the exporting peer can't know when they can be garbage collected.
 This is where the `op:gc-answer` operation comes in, this is sent by the questioner when it no longer needs the answer.
 Since the questioner both created the question and is the only side to use it, it's also the questioner's responsibility to notify the other side it can garbage collect it when no longer needed.
 Due to how questions and answers work with them only being used by the questioner, it allows the GC operation to be a lot simpler, it looks like:

 ```
 <op:gc-answer answer-pos>  ; answer-pos: positive integer